toukubo/new_os/OS/Conventions/RightPlaces/flowdock and chat opts.md

 ### Tools
 BC and FD.
 Basecamp(BC) has its own commenting system, and it allows commenting Linking on tickets. and we can Make Things Happen by Linkage there.
 ### Risks and Strongest facts of relatime chats.
+Realtime chat, destroys many rules in other modern remote  environments when you create complex things.
+#### it makes information chaos.
-However, if we use any realtime chat system, it brokes this Linkage principles.
-We observed the productivity decrease super lower with real time chat.
-Caos. we noticed that chat is one of the worst effects to remote work. it is like sugar. it feels great and easy when you start to use it, but it decreases 20-80% of producitvy in longer term. you never be able to find the things you wrote there. never. how do you find your work log when you submit your work evidence and get paid ?
+We observed the productivity decrease it decreases 20-80% of producitvy in longer term with it.
+This was one of the worst thing we observed.
+Like sugar, it feels great and easy when you start to use it, but in longer term, you find yourself in the hell. you never be able to find the things you wrote there. never. how do you find your work log when you submit your work evidence and get paid ? and we noticed that all the conventions we have, will be not followed when we are using realtime chat.
+#### Interruption management
 Also, it does concentrations of developers creativity super low. once they are mentioned, then they lose 50% of their code progress.
+#### Benefit ?

-But at the same time, the major benefit of modern chat base, is realtime quickness, for this we lose most of our productivy. so how you combine it ?
+But at the same time, the major benefit of modern chat base, is realtime quickness,and it is of course, so effective when we need to get the speed. alod the feeling of "online and engaged" is very good.

 Conventions
 -----------------------------------------------------------------

 So we, do Linking to the ticket.
+General Ideas is liking tickets and basecamp. so that everything works.

 the reason why we use flow dock ( not slack ) is for here.  enables us to link subflows<->tickets.